argoproj-labs/hera/docs/examples/workflows/upstream/coinflip-recursive.md

-# Coinflip
+# Coinflip-Recursive

 > Note: This example is a replication of an Argo Workflow example in Hera.
-The upstream example can be [found here](https://github.com/argoproj/argo-workflows/blob/master/examples/coinflip.yaml).
+The upstream example can be [found here](https://github.com/argoproj/argo-workflows/blob/master/examples/coinflip-recursive.yaml).